-We would like your organisation to join the growing list of organisations from across Sydney in signing on to the Sydney Alliance Submission to the Greater Sydney Commission.
+We would like your organisation to join the growing list of organisations from across Sydney in supporting the Sydney Alliance Submission to the Greater Sydney Commission.

-The Sydney Alliance has authored a submission to the Greater Sydney Commission Draft District Plans currently on public display until March 31st, 2017.
-You can view the content of our submission here.
+The Sydney Alliance has authored and submitted a submission to the Greater Sydney Commission Draft District Plans on March 31st, 2017.

 These plans will affect all of our children for generations.